FER_Hero_homepage.jpg

 Food Equity Roundtable

-The Los Angeles County Food Equity Roundtable, co-led by LA County and its LA-area philanthropic partners, is a coalition of leading cross-sector organizations dedicated to advancing food justice and addressing inequities in food systems for the most vulnerable in the region.
+The Los Angeles County Food Equity Roundtable, co-led by LA County and LA-area philanthropic partners, is a coalition of leading cross-sector organizations dedicated to advancing food justice and addressing inequities in the food system.

 OUR VISION